-In 2009, the Thomas Paine National Historical Association (TPNHA) partnered with Iona College to preserve and develop its rich collection of writings and other items by and about Thomas Paine.
+In 2009, the Thomas Paine National Historical Association (TPNHA) partnered with Iona University to preserve and develop its rich collection of writings and other items by and about Thomas Paine.
 Founded in 1884, the TPNHA archive spans nearly three centuries, ranging from manuscripts and artifacts belonging to Paine and his contemporaries, to the vast institutional records and correspondence of the Historical Association itself: documents related to progressive era luminaries like W.E.B.
 DuBois and Charles Beard as well as the development of photography and media in the early twentieth century, through the educational activism of the mid twentieth century.
 The collection is a vast one, relevant to scholars across a wide range of chronological and disciplinary fields, and is particularly strong on the historical memory of Thomas Paine, institutional political and social justice movements, and early American material and print culture.

-The ITPS thanks the staff of Ryan Library at Iona College, Director of Libraries Rick Palladino, Assistant Director of Libraries Natalka Sawchuk, and Technical Services Coordinator Diana Kiel for their assistance in shaping and stewarding the TPNHA Collection.
-Former ITPS Gardiner Archival Fellows Dr. Barry Goldberg, Dr. Alexandra Montgomery, and Miriam Liebman made important contributions to the project in its early stages.
+The ITPS thanks the staff of Ryan Library at Iona University, Director of Libraries Rick Palladino, Assistant Director of Libraries Natalka Sawchuk, and Technical Services Coordinator Diana Kiel for their assistance in shaping and stewarding the TPNHA Collection.
+Former ITPS Gardiner Archival Fellows Dr. Barry Goldberg, Dr. Alexandra Montgomery, and Dr. Miriam Liebman made important contributions to the project in its early stages.

 The collection is further supported by the generosity of Sid Lapidus, who provided an extensive library of secondary literature to supplement and contextualize the primary documents in the TPNHA archive.